KKDEVE/React-Ecommerce-Website/README.md

 ## Optimizations

-More advanced UI design;
+More advanced UI design; <br>
-More functionalities
+More functionalities; <br>

 ## Lessons Learned:
-🥩 First dabble into the backend and CMS.
+🥩 First dabble into the backend and CMS. <br>
-😂 Encountered a major error(setback) regarding enviroment settings.
+😂 Encountered a major error(setback) regarding enviroment settings. <br>
-💾 Found the solution with Chatgpt after numerous attempts and exploring various directions.
+💾 Found the solution with Chatgpt after numerous attempts and exploring various directions. <br>
-🥺 Shared the solution with the community and received response that it helped them get over the hurdle and continue their journey.
+🥺 Shared the solution with the community and received response that it helped them get over the hurdle and continue their journey.<br>

 ## More Projects:
 Check out more projects from me 😉: